a3delta/portfolio/sim-city-csharp/planning.md

 - [ ] Output Function - Print out regional analysis information.

 ## zone-residential.cs
-- [ ] Growth Function
+- [ ] Growth Function of R zoned cells
-  - [ ] Take an R zoned cell (validate that it is R type if passing logic does not).
+  - [ ] Update cell's population by the amount specified in the next population update attribute.
-  - [ ] Get the cell's population & adjacent cell X & Y coordinates.
+  - [ ] Reinitialize the cell's next population update attribute to 0.
   - [ ] If the cell's population is 0...
-    - [ ] ...and is next to a T or # or its neighboring population is 1+, increment the cell's population.
+    - [ ] ...and is next to a T or # or its neighboring population is 1+, increment the cell's next population update.
   - [ ] If the cell's population is 1, 2, or 3...
-    - [ ] ...and its neighboring population is its population x2 or greater, increment the cell's population.
+    - [ ] ...and its neighboring population is its population x2 or greater, increment the cell's next population update.
   - [ ] If the cell's population is 4 or greater...
-    - [ ] ...and its neighboring population is 8 or greater, increment the cell's population.
+    - [ ] ...and its neighboring population is 8 or greater, increment the cell's next population update.
   - [ ] If the cell's population is increased, increase the number of available workers by the same amount.

 ## zone-industrial.cs